FRED'S FARM

 Microsavings - see individual page.

 "Jiggers" must be treated with medication (Benzyl benzoate, liquid paraffin) and removing the fleas with a scalpel.
 All houses in the area have earth floors, so getting re-infested is very probable.
-To prevent further infestation, washing with soap and using footwear is seen as the best solution.
+To prevent further infestation, brushing the floor regularly, washing with soap and using footwear is seen as the best form of prevention.

 Time Line

-2024 Ten children at school.
+2024 Fourteen children at school.
 Jiggers is under control.

 2023 Fourteen children attend school.
 10 children were treated for "jiggers".